-Our practices are on Mondays, Tuesdays, and Thursdays from 6-8 p.m.
-Practice times change to 5:30-7:30 in late September because it starts getting dark earlier.
+Our practices are on Mondays, Tuesdays, & Thursdays from 6-8 p.m.
+Practice times change to 5:30-7:30 mid-September because it starts getting dark earlier.
 Players and parents will be notified when that change occurs.
 Games are usually scheduled on Mondays, Tuesdays, Thursdays or Saturdays.

 When does the season start and finish?

 The season usually begins the last full week of July and ends after the National Tournament at the end of October.
 (Please note: Only the Boys D1 and Girls D1 teams attend the National Tournament.
 All other teams are finished at the State Tournament.)

 Boys Division I Team: 14-18 regular season games, plus the State Tournament (2-3 games) and National Tournament (4 games) at the end of the season

 Girls Team I: 10-14 regular season games, plus the State Tournament (2-3 games) and National Tournament (4 games) at the end of the season

 Boys Division II & Girls Division II: 8-12 games per year, plus the State Tournament

 U15 (co-ed): 8-14 games per year, plus the State Tournament

 U12 (co-ed): 8-9 games per year, plus the State Tournament